magarena/magarena/launch4j/Readme.txt

 - added extra settings to themes
 - added support for infect keyword and poison counters

+- fixed Solemn Offering, it can now target your own permanents with filter legal targets enabled
 - fixed handing of invalid avatars

 Release 1.8 (March 13, 2011)